January 30, 2013

 Ongoing care and adoption for animals in dire straits

-When The HSUS' rescue rig pulls up to the Loudon County Animal Shelter with its load of rescued pups, it's a cause for celebration.
+When The HSUS's rescue rig pulls up to the Loudon County Animal Shelter with its load of rescued pups, it's a cause for celebration.

 "We'd all get so excited whenever we got an EPP call to take in rescued dogs," recalls Loudon County Animal Shelter's former deputy chief Janette Reever.
 "With any big rescue case, all the media coverage really grabs the public's attention and tugs at their hearts.
 People who had never visited our shelter before would drive down, wanting to do their part to help the animals.